3bit-techs/vvpctl/README.md

                         to Ververica Platform Artifact Storage (maximum of 50MB) and update the deployment with the uploaded file location
-  -r, --rollback        Must be used in conjunction with apply, rollback a
+  --purge               Used in conjunction with upload, purge old artifacts
+                        from artifact storage
+  --keep-artifacts KEEP_ARTIFACTS
-                        deployment to its previous state if the update action failed
+                        Used in conjunction with purge, specify how many artifacts to keep (from oldest to newest) -r, --rollback        Must be used in conjunction with apply, rollback a deployment to its previous state if the update action failed